Descolada/AutoHotkey-v2-Store-Edition/README.md

 * /launch flag causes the wrapper to exit once the script is running
 * /edit flag opens the target script with the editor set in Dash
 * /runas flag uses ShellExecute to try to run the script as administrator, causing the UAC prompt
-* /disablevfs flag stops the script from running itself from inside the AppData folder if it detects that it's not running in a virtualized environment
+* /disablevfs flag stops the script from running itself from inside the AppData folder (with the proper app tokens for virtualization) if it detects that it's not running in a virtualized environment
-* Source code for AutoHotkey.exe is in
+* Source code for AutoHotkey.exe is in Assets/AutoHotkeyShell.cpp

 # Autoinstaller
 Autoinstaller packages AHK v1 and v2 into an MSIX package.
 This requires MSIX Hero to be installed (eg from Store).